iterative/dvc.org/static/docs/command-reference/import.md

 If the
 [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-tends to move, i.e. branches, this doesn't have much of an effect on the import/update workflow.
-However, for typically static references i.e. tags, or for SHA commits, `dvc update` will not have any effect on the import.
+moves (e.g. branches), you may use `dvc update` to bring the data up to date.
+This will update `rev_lock` in the import stage (DVC-file).

-In this cases, in order to actually "update" an import, it's necessary to **re-import the data** instead, by using `dvc import` again without or with a different `--rev`.
+However, for typically static references (e.g. tags), or for SHA commits, in order to actually "update" an import, it's necessary to **re-import the data** instead, by using `dvc import` again without or with a different `--rev`.
 This will overwrite the import stage (DVC-file), either removing or replacing the `rev` field, respectively.
 This can produce an import stage that is able to be updated normally with `dvc update` going forward.
-For
-example:
+For example:

 ```dvc
 $ dvc import --rev master \